BerriJ/esp32-tang/ARCHITECTURE.md

 1. **NVS init** — initialize non-volatile storage.
 2. **eFuse KEY5 provisioning** — if KEY5 is unused, the TEE generates a random 256-bit HMAC key, burns it into eFuse block KEY5 with purpose `HMAC_UP`, and sets read/write protections.
+It also generates a random 32-byte `tee_salt` and stores it in TEE NVS.
 This is a **one-time, irreversible** operation.
 3. **Initialize signing key** — on first boot the TEE Secure Storage generates a random P-256 signing key (persisted encrypted in flash, `WRITE_ONCE`).
    The signing public key is loaded into REE memory.